 A beloved Black Sea beach holiday snack of Crimean Tatar cuisine, traditional chebureki (чебуреки) became an incredibly popular street food staple in Russia, Ukraine, Eastern Europe, and Central Asia, as well as in the Crimean Tartar diaspora, where you’ll find specialist shops and fast food joints selling little else but chebureki.

-If you haven’t tried the traditional cumin-driven chebureki, but you’re a fan of filled fried pastries such as samosas and empanadas then trust me, you are going to adore my mini chebureki recipe, along with other spices of Tatar cuisine and Central Asian countries of the Silk Road along which chebureki would have travelled.
+If you haven’t tried the traditional cumin-driven chebureki, but you’re a fan of filled fried pastries such as samosas and empanadas then trust me, you are going to adore my mini chebureki recipe.

 But before I tell you more about this spicy ground beef turnovers recipe for mini chebureki, I have a favour to ask.
 Grantourismo is reader-funded.
-If you’ve enjoyed my Russian recipes, our Cambodian recipes or any of our recipes on the site, please consider supporting Grantourismo by using our links to book accommodation, rent a car or campervan or motorhome, buy travel insurance, or book a tour on Klook or Get Your Guide.
+If you’ve enjoyed my Russian recipes, our Cambodian recipes or any of our recipes on the site, please consider supporting Grantourismo by using our links to book accommodation, rent a car, buy travel insurance, or book a tour on Get Your Guide.

 You could also shop our Grantourismo store on Society6 for gifts for foodies, including fun reusable cloth face masks designed with Terence’s images or consider contributing to our epic original Cambodian cuisine history and cookbook on Patreon.